panzerlop/panzerlop/README.md

 Welcome to my collection of scripts, fixes and guides for Linux ( using Kubuntu ).
 <b> Files preceded by a number assume previous number has been read and / or completed. </b>

-The TASystemSettings.ini is for Rocket League - it makes it sharper and more optimised.
+The TASystemSettings.ini is for Rocket League - it makes it sharper and more optimised - fixing the blurry image.

 > Use Lutris to install Epic Games Launcher and then download Rocket League.
 > Right click Epic Games Store on Lutris and select 'Browse Files'